24th April 2010

 October 2017 and January 2018 – Plastering

 Local plastering contractor, Eddie Mustard, has plastered all the internal walls.
 Friends helped us mask off all the internal beams which was a big job!
 The painting was done by us once the plaster was dry.
-As soon as the internal rooms were formed, Eddie returned again.
+As soon as the internal rooms were formed in December, Eddie returned again.

 29 November 2017 – Floor Screed